12 Paihia Must-Dos

 4. Go on an island-hopping sailing trip

 Relax to sound of elements on a sailing cruise around the Bay of Islands.
-Multiple sailing trips operate in the Bay of Islands so there’s plenty of choice, whether you’re looking for more of a foodie experience or mix a little adventure in there with snorkelling and stopping off at various islands along the way.
+Multiple sailing trips operate in the Bay of Islands, such as Barefoot Sailing Adventures, R. Tucker Thompson and Vigilant Yacht Charters, so there’s plenty of choices, whether you’re looking for more of a foodie experience or mix a little adventure in there with snorkelling and stopping off at various islands along the way.
 Sail through the day or cruise at sunset.
 Whatever your choice, just remember to sit back, relax and crack open a beer!

 Location: Paihia Waterfront